Skip to content

 Re-establishing native trees

-Plans to re-establish other native trees before ash became dominant such oak, chestnut, beech, lime and hornbeam, will help ensure resilience against diseases in future.
+Plans to re-establish other native trees before ash became dominant such oak, chestnut, beech, lime and hornbeam, will help ensure resilience against diseases and climate change in the future.
 The trees selected for replanting have been carefully chosen from a local seed source and include many flowering and fruiting species to help attract a wide variety of wildlife to our woodland.
 Our ranger team have planted hundreds of trees in Fishpool Valley which will enhance biodiversity.

 Wood pasture restoration